Are you thinking about suicide?

 Having Suicidal Thoughts?

-You are not alone, no matter how much pain you’re experiencing in right now.
+No matter how much pain you’re experiencing right now, you are not alone!

-The pain you’re feeling right now means that you have more pain than you can cope with right now.
-With time and the right support, you can overcome whatever problems you’re facing and this pain along with the thoughts of suicide will pass.
+The pain you’re feeling right now means that you have more pain than you can cope with in this moment.
+With time and the right support, you can overcome whatever problems you’re facing.
+With support and time, this pain along with the thoughts of suicide will pass.

 Do thoughts of suicide mean, “I’m crazy?”